Portio Mobile Factbook 2013

 Antel was also one of the first companies in the region to launch commercial LTE services.
 The LTE network supplements FttH broadband in areas where the latter is not available.
 It is intended that the entire population will have access to either LTE, FttH, or both technologies.

 Three players compete in the Uruguayan mobile market: Antel, Telefónica’s Movistar, and América Móvil’s Claro.
 Antel is the mobile market leader, followed by Movistar.

 All three mobile operators offer mobile broadband as well as 3G services.
 Mobile broadband is the fastest growing telecom sector by far.
 Operators have achieved nationwide UMTS coverage, attracting a growing number of subscribers outside of Montevideo.
 An estimated 30% of the population have opted for mobile broadband, and the number of subscribers is soaring.

-- A service dubbed Universal Hogares or Internet for All aims to connect every Uruguayan home to the internet.
+- A service dubbed Universal Hogares aims to connect every Uruguayan home to the internet.
 The service is available to all those who already have a fixed telephone line, or those who acquire one, and offers basic ADSL access with no monthly fees.

 - The Bicentenario submarine cable linking Argentina and Uruguay was inaugurated and made operational in early 2012 with an initial capacity of 50Gb/s.
 The system’s total design capacity is 3.84Tb/s.

 - ZTE in October 2013 was contracted for the third phase of the GPON expansion program.
 The network reaches 540,000 of the total 800,000 households which will be passed on completion, offering data at 120Mb/s.